What is the future of virtual reality?

 And with their financial support, software development is evolving rapidly, making it a lot easier for production companies to create fully immersive experiences.

-And that’s great, but are consumers really going to care?
+And that’s great – we can create VR experiences with relative ease – but are consumers really going to care?
 Are they going to participate?

-Where it’s most likely to have success is where there is a genuine consumer benefit for its use –
+Where VR’s most likely to have success is where there is a genuine consumer benefit for its user:

 Or take the Marriott hotel’s ‘The Teleporter’ that transports viewers to a beach in Hawaii, a brilliant example of using VR as a powerful marketing tool.

 Will producers be able to overcome the nauseating side effects that VR content sometimes has on viewers?
-Will people refuse to live in the real world, because VR is just so much more interesting & exciting than their own?
+Or will people refuse to live in the real world, because VR is just so much more interesting & exciting than their own?

 If you want to hear or see more about VR why not give us a call on 02079935112 or get in touch.Contact Us